Gulf War: Public relations campaign targeting the public

 Although the Iraqi military committed human rights abuses during the invasion, the alleged incidents that received the most publicity in the US were fabrications of the public relations firm hired by the government of Kuwait to persuade Americans to support military intervention.
 Shortly after Iraq's invasion of Kuwait, the organization Citizens for a Free Kuwait was formed in the US.
 It hired the public relations firm Hill & Knowlton for about $11 million, paid by Kuwait's government.

-Among many other means of influencing US opinion, such as distributing books on Iraqi atrocities to US soldiers deployed in the region, "Free Kuwait" T-shirts and speakers to college campuses, and dozens of video news releases to television stations, the firm arranged for an appearance before a group of members of the US Congress in which a young woman identifying herself as a nurse working in the Kuwait City hospital described Iraqi soldiers pulling babies out of incubators and letting them die on the floor.

-The story helped tip both the public and Congress towards a war with Iraq: six Congressmen said the testimony was enough for them to support military action against Iraq and seven Senators referenced the testimony in debate.
+Among many other means of influencing US opinion, such as distributing books on Iraqi atrocities to US soldiers deployed, "Free Kuwait" T-shirts and speakers to college campuses, and video news releases to television stations, the firm arranged for an appearance before members of the US Congress in which a young woman identifying herself as a nurse working in the Kuwait City hospital described Iraqi soldiers pulling babies out of incubators and letting them die on the floor.
+The story helped tip the public and Congress towards a war with Iraq: six Congressmen said the testimony was enough for them to support military action against Iraq and seven Senators referenced the testimony in debate.
 The Senate supported the military actions in a 52–47 vote.
 However, a year after the war, this allegation was revealed to be a fabrication.
-The young woman who had testified was found to be a member of Kuwait's royal family and the daughter of Kuwait's ambassador to the US.
-She hadn't lived in Kuwait during the Iraqi invasion.
+The young woman was found to be a member of Kuwait's royal family and the daughter of Kuwait's ambassador to the US.
+She had not lived in Kuwait during the Iraqi invasion.

-The details of the Hill & Knowlton public relations campaign, including the incubator testimony, were published in John R. MacArthur's Second Front: Censorship and Propaganda in the Gulf War, and came to wide public attention when an Op-ed by MacArthur was published in The New York Times.
-This prompted a reexamination by Amnesty International, which had originally promoted an account alleging even greater numbers of babies torn from incubators than the original fake testimony.
+The details of the Hill & Knowlton public relations campaign, including the incubator testimony, were published in John R. MacArthur's Second Front: Censorship and Propaganda in the Gulf War, and came to public attention when an Op-ed by MacArthur was published in The New York Times.
+This prompted a reexamination by Amnesty International, which had promoted an account alleging even greater numbers of babies torn from incubators than the fake testimony.
 After finding no evidence to support it, the organization issued a retraction.
-President Bush then repeated the incubator allegations on television.
+Bush repeated the incubator allegations on television.

-In reality, the Iraqi Army did commit various well-documented crimes during its occupation of Kuwait, such as the summary execution without trial of three brothers, after which their bodies were stacked and left to decay in a public street.
-Iraqi troops also ransacked and looted private Kuwaiti homes; one residence was repeatedly defecated in.
+The Iraqi Army did commit well-documented crimes during its occupation, such as the summary execution without trial of three brothers, after which their bodies were stacked and left to decay in a street.
+Iraqi troops ransacked and looted private homes; one residence was repeatedly defecated in.
 A resident later commented: "The whole thing was violence for the sake of violence, destruction for the sake of destruction ...
 Imagine a surrealistic painting by Salvador Dalí".

-US President Bush repeatedly compared Saddam Hussein to Hitler.
+Bush repeatedly compared Saddam Hussein to Hitler.